 "My Task Has Failed"

 /fail endpoint to report that your task has failed.
-In the simplest implementation this
+When a failure

 is reported you will be alerted immediately.
 Optionally send up to 1000 chars of context data as a URL-encoded

 - After a

 /failping your monitor will remaining in failing status until the next